Samsung Galaxy Unpacked 2021: How to watch and what to expect

 How to watch Galaxy Unpacked August 2021

 Galaxy Unpacked will once again be virtual, starting at 10 a.m.
 Eastern time on August 11.
-You can head to Samsung’s event page for the event to watch live or we will update this page with the YouTube link as soon as Samsung makes it available.
+You can watch the live stream on YouTube below.

 Samsung Galaxy Z Fold 3